-PITTSBURGH, June 23, 2016 /PRNewswire/ -- The PNC Financial Services Group, Inc. (NYSE: PNC) announced today the results of its annual company-run stress test conducted in accordance with regulations of the Board of Governors of the Federal Reserve System (Federal Reserve) and the Office of the Comptroller of the Currency (OCC) under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+PITTSBURGH, June 21, 2018 /PRNewswire/ -- The PNC Financial Services Group, Inc. (NYSE : PNC ) announced today the results of its annual company-run stress test conducted in accordance with regulations of the Board of Governors of the Federal Reserve System (Federal Reserve) and the Office of the Comptroller of the Currency (OCC) under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 These company-run stress tests are designed to help assess whether financial institutions have sufficient capital to absorb losses and support operations during hypothetical severely adverse economic conditions over a nine-quarter projection period.
-The projection period for the 2016 test covers January 1, 2016 to March 31, 2018.
+The projection period for the 2018 test covers January 1, 2018 to March 31, 2020.

-The supervisory severely adverse scenario provided by the Federal Reserve and OCC for the 2016 annual company-run stress test assumes a severe global recession, accompanied by a period of heightened corporate financial stress and negative yields for short-term U.S. Treasury securities.
-Under the hypothetical severely adverse scenario provided by the agencies, PNC estimates that as of March 31, 2018, its regulatory capital ratios would be as follows:
+The supervisory severely adverse scenario provided by the Federal Reserve and OCC for the 2018 annual company-run stress test assumes a severe global recession that is accompanied by both a period of heightened stress in several markets, including domestic equity, corporate loan, and commercial real estate markets, as well as a global aversion to long-term fixed-income assets.
+Under the hypothetical severely adverse scenario provided by the agencies, PNC estimates that its ending and minimum regulatory capital ratios would be as follows:

 Common Equity Tier 1